 Large Batch Party Punch

 The holidays are synonymous with entertaining and hosting parties.
 And this champagne party punch is one of my tried and true recipes for a crowd.
+It’s perfect for a Christmas appetizers party.

 I’ve served this champagne based punch at showers, wedding receptions, and Christmas parties and it’s always a hit!
 The bubbly makes is perfect for celebrations and festive occasions.